umbraco/UmbracoDocs/14/umbraco-cms/reference/security/external-login-providers.md

 ### Customizing the BackOffice Login Button

 If you want to customize the login button, you can do so by adding a custom element to the manifest file.
-This is useful if you want to display something other than a button, e.g. a link or an image.
+This is useful if you want to display something other than a button.
+For example, a link or an image.

 The path to the custom view is a virtual path, like this example: `"~/App_Plugins/MyPlugin/BackOffice/my-external-login.js"`.